ALICE THOMAS, Senior Policy Advisor and Program Manager, Climate Displacement

-Alice Thomas is the Climate Displacement Program Manager at Refugees International.
+Alice Thomas is a Senior Policy Advisor and the Climate Displacement Program Manager at Refugees International.
 An expert on vulnerable communities displaced by extreme weather and climate change, Ms. Thomas has more than 15 years of experience in international environmental law and policy and humanitarian affairs.
 She launched the Climate Displacement Program at Refugees International in 2010 to advocate for solutions to address the impact of disasters and climate change on forced migration of vulnerable communities around the globe.
 Since joining RI, Ms. Thomas has conducted over a dozen independent assessments of the response to humanitarian crises brought on by extreme weather events including in Puerto Rico, Haiti, Somalia, and the Philippines.
 She has presented her findings to government and UN officials, and at numerous think tanks including the Brookings Institution and the Woodrow Wilson International Center for Scholars.
 She is a member of the Advisory Committee to the Platform on Disaster Displacement (Nansen Initiative) and of the Advisory Group on Climate Change and Human Mobility, which provides technical support to state parties to the UN Framework Convention on Climate Change.

 Prior to joining RI, Ms. Thomas was a staff attorney in the International Program at EarthJustice where she devised legal strategies to mitigate climate pollution and address climate impacts on vulnerable populations.
 She has also held several positions at the American Bar Association Rule of Law Initiative including as Deputy Director of the Asia Law Initiative.
 She started her career in private law practice.
 She received her J.D. from the University of Wisconsin Law School and a B.A. in History from Princeton University.